“Synchronicity is an ever present reality for those who have eyes to see.”

 Never before and never yet again, have I placed a shawl or mantle of symbolic authority on anyone’s shoulders.
 Why did it happen twice on January 28, 1984?
 Why in January 2013 was I asked by my daughter to stand at the same sanctuary place where I stood twenty nine years earlier?

 *Postscript.
 A few days after the Bar Mitzvah ceremony one of the Congregation Emanu–El rabbis, called to ask, and received from me, permission for the synagogue to print my “channeled” words to Josh as a template for other parents’ use.
 I don’t know if others have used those words in other Bar Mitzvah ceremonies.
-But upon awakening from sleep every morning I continue to greet each day by gratefully remembering the Divine with the opening words given to me for Josh, while always remembering that the universal Divinity addressed with these words is my own Self – Infinite Potentiality spiritually imminent in – and as – all manifestation.
+But upon awakening from sleep every morning I continue to greet each day by gratefully remembering the Divine with the opening words given to me for Josh, while always remembering that the universal Divinity addressed with these words is my own Self – Infinite Potentiality spiritually immanent in – and as – all manifestation.